brettkromkamp/contextualise/README.md

 The ``CONTEXTUALISE_SETTINGS`` environment variable is the path to the ``settings.cfg`` file you created (and saved) previously.
 In the example above, ``/home/brettk`` is my home directory and that is where I have saved the settings file.

 Flask's built-in server is not suitable for production purposes.
 However, it is straightforward to run Contextualise using [Gunicorn](https://gunicorn.org/), a Python [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) HTTP server.
-Now, you can actually run Contextualise:
+To run Contextualise do:

     $ gunicorn -w 2 -b 0.0.0.0:5000 contextualise.wsgi:app